 Conventional Dentures

 These are made 2-3 months after the dentist has extracted your teeth, giving the gum tissue enough time to heal and reshape.
-These false teeth fit well the first time.
+These dentures fit well the first time.

 Book A Free Consultation With Our Patient Consultants